awesome792/test/README.md

 Hello!

-I'm Angela and I'm so ready to learn coding different languages and the fullstack developer.
+I'm Angela and I'm so ready to learn how to code with different languages and the fullstack developer.